 Protect Yourself – and Your Children – from Cervical Cancer

 This year, The American Cancer Society estimates that nearly 13,000 women in the United States will be diagnosed with cervical cancer—a disease that can almost always be prevented with vaccinations and screenings.
 Early detection of the disease can increase your chances of treating it successfully, allowing doctors to remove cervical cancer cells before they become dangerous.
-January, which is Cervical Health Awareness Month, is the perfect time to learn how to protect yourself and your children from cervical cancer.
+Take some time now to learn how to protect yourself and your children from cervical cancer.

 Two tests every woman needs:

 - Pap test (or Pap smear): This test looks for precancerous cells on the cervix that, over time, could potentially become cervical cancer.
 Most women should get a Pap test every three years, starting at age 21, and can have the test at their OBGYN.
 Some people may need to get the test done more often than others depending on your age, health history, family history and other risk factors.
 Talk to your doctor about what is best for you.

 - HPV test: This test looks for the Human Papillomavirus, which can ultimately put you at risk for cervical cancer (your doctor can test you for HPV during a Pap test).
 You can get an HPV test every five years and should start as early as age 30.